davithbul/pi4j-rest/README.md

 Now if you open browser and navigate to http://{RASPBERRY_PI_HOST}:8080/health you should see {"status":"UP"}

-## Setup pi4-rest as a service to run on raspberry pi start
+## Setup pi4-rest as a service to run on Raspberry PI start
    *  copy from project scripts/pi4j-rest to /etc/init.d/

    *  Give execution permission: